Joint B.A./M.A. Program in Geneva

 Complete a BA and an MA in five years, instead of the usual six years.

-Participating Mount Holyoke students will spend the fall semester of their senior year at the Graduate Institute in Geneva participating there in the first semester of the MA program.
-They will return to Mount Holyoke for the spring semester of their senior year and for graduation, and then go back to the Graduate Institute for a fifth year of study to complete their Master’s degree.
+Participating Mount Holyoke students spend the fall semester of their senior year at the Graduate Institute in Geneva participating there in the first semester of the MA program.
+They return to Mount Holyoke for the spring semester of their senior year and for graduation, and then go back to the Graduate Institute for a fifth year of study to complete their Master’s degree.

-Interdisciplinary Master’s Program:
+Interdisciplinary Master’s Program

 The international and development studies master's program focuses on global challenges and their systemic dynamics.
 Through a combination of scientific excellence, transdisciplinarity, and critical thinking, the program prepares future professionals and decision makers open to the world and able to understand and embrace complexity.